top of page

 Where individuals direct and renew energy.

-Understanding energy dynamics improves meeting structure, decision flow, and collaboration design.
+Understanding energy dynamics helps organizations improve meeting design, decision processes, and team communication.

 Thinking (T) vs. Feeling (F):

-Feeling types weigh impact, values, and relational consequences.
+• Feeling types consider impact, values, and relational consequences.

-Balanced leadership requires analytical rigor and stakeholder awareness.
+Effective leadership integrates analytical discipline with stakeholder awareness.

 The 16 MBTI® Personality Types

-The combination of preferences across these dimensions creates 16 personality types, grouped broadly into:
+The combination of preferences across the four MBTI® dimensions creates 16 personality types, commonly grouped into four broader categories.

-Analysts: INTJ, INTP, ENTJ, ENTP – Strategic, logical, and innovation-focused.
+Analysts: INTJ, INTP, ENTJ, ENTP – Strategic, logical, and innovation-focused leaders.

-Diplomats: INFJ, INFP, ENFJ, ENFP – Values-driven, empathetic, and relationship-oriented.
+Diplomats: INFJ, INFP, ENFJ, ENFP – Values-driven, empathetic, and relationship-oriented contributors.

-Sentinels: ISTJ, ISFJ, ESTJ, ESFJ – Structured, dependable, and execution-focused.
+Sentinels: ISTJ, ISFJ, ESTJ, ESFJ – Structured, dependable, and execution-focused professionals.

-Explorers: ISTP, ISFP, ESTP, ESFP – Adaptable, practical, and action-oriented.
+Explorers: ISTP, ISFP, ESTP, ESFP – Adaptable, practical, and action-oriented problem solvers.

-Each type contributes distinct strengths to leadership teams, succession pipelines, and innovation systems.
+Each type contributes distinct strengths to leadership teams, innovation environments, and organizational collaboration.

-MBTI® reframes difference as design intelligence, not dysfunction.
+MBTI® reframes personality differences as design intelligence rather than dysfunction.

 Organizational Impact